Time to talk about getting your Christmas entertainment sorted. In this post I’m going to be talking about the best Christmas animations.

 This is so charming, in a very British way, you need to watch this.
-Get the UK version with the brilliant Mel Smith doing the voice over; the US version is heavily edited.
-You can buy it HERE in a double bill from Amazon along with my next choice….
+Make sure that you get the UK version with the brilliant Mel Smith doing the voice over; the US version is heavily edited.
+You can often buy it in a double bill along with my next choice….

 A Charlie Brown Christmas

 My first best Christmas animation pick from across the pond and it’s a USA family favourite from 1965.
 Charlie Brown is depressed about not being in the Christmas spirit (I’m not going to analyse why I like the ones with slightly grumpy characters best!)
 But with the help of his buddy Linus and the rest of the Peanuts gang they all discover and embrace the real meaning of Christmas and celebrate together with a real tree.